thePixelmancer/regolith-filters/multifeature/README.md

 ---

-## 🛠️ VS Code: Add Schema Support for `.multifeature.json`
+## 🛠️ VS Code: Schema Support for `.multifeature.json`

+**Good news!** Schema support is now automatically installed when you run this filter.

-To get validation and autocompletion for your `.multifeature.json` files in VS Code, you can associate a JSON schema with these files:
+The filter will automatically configure VS Code to provide validation and autocompletion for your `.multifeature.json` files by adding the appropriate schema association to your VS Code settings.

+If you need to manually configure it (or prefer to do it yourself), you can:

 1. Open your VS Code settings (`Ctrl+,` or `Cmd+,`).
 2. Search for `json.schemas` and click `Edit in settings.json`.